Apify MCP Server

 USAGE:

-• user_input: Find Actors for web scraping
+• user_input: Find Actors for scraping e-commerce

-• user_input: Search for MCP servers
+• user_input: Find browserbase MCP server

-• user_input: Show me Actors that use Playwright Parameters|Type|Description -|-|- category|stringoptional|Filter the results by the specified category. limit|integeroptional|The maximum number of Actors to return.
+• user_input: I need to get flights and airbnb data Parameters|Type|Description -|-|- category|stringoptional|Filter the results by the specified category. limit|integeroptional|The maximum number of Actors to return.
 The default value is 10. offset|integeroptional|The number of elements to skip at the start.
 The default value is 0. search|stringoptional|A string to search for in the Actor's title, name, description, username, and readme.
 Use simple space-separated keywords, such as "web scraping", "data extraction", or "playwright browser mcp".
 Do not use complex queries, AND/OR operators, or other advanced syntax, as this tool uses full-text search only.

 Tool: search-apify-docs